 For 2019 classes run every Monday except 7th January, 18th February, bank holidays (22nd April, 6th May, 27th May and 26th Aug).

 What to Bring

-A blanket is necessary for padding in some of the postures.
+Please bring a blanket for padding in some of the postures.
 Yoga mats and props are available to borrow or purchase if you don't already have them.
 Please wear comfortable clothes e.g. shorts, leggings and T-shirts are fine.
 Yoga is practised barefoot to avoid slipping.

 All new participants must complete this confidential Health Questionnaire and return it with payment either via email to firstname.lastname@example.org, post to Deanwood Park Golf Club, or in person to Deanwood Therapy Centre.

-Yoga is derived from the Sanskrit word ‘yuj’ meaning ‘to join’ and translates as oneness or unity.
-It is a science of ‘right living’, that was practised and perfected by sages in India thousands of years ago and is an integrated system of education for the body, mind and spirit, still valid today.
-There are many different forms of yoga that have evolved over the centuries and Hatha is one of the oldest.
+Yoga is an integrated system of health and well-being for the body, mind and spirit, still valid today as it was when first practised in India thousands of years ago.
+There are many different forms of yoga that have evolved over the centuries with Hatha one of the oldest.

 Yoga benefits physical, emotional and mental health.
-It is a practical and profound means of inducing calmness and steadiness to counteract stress.
+It is a practical and profound means of inducing calm and steadiness to counteract stress.
 The easy-to-follow poses strengthen the body, increase flexibility and stamina, improve balance along with posture and promote better breathing.
-Yoga also refreshes the mind, boosts concentration and enhances self-awareness.
+Yoga also refreshes the mind, boosting concentration and enhancing self-awareness.
 It is non-competitive and emphasises that each individual practice according to their ability on the day.